Shadow systems, decomposability and isotropic constants: Concluding remarks

 Considering our main result Theorem \ref{thm_minkowski_summands}, it is natural to ask whether the bound on $\dim \mathcal{S}(K^\circ)$ can be improved.
 As discussed in the introduction, not much is known about local maximizers of the isotropic constant.
 The only well-understood setting seems to be the planar case.
 Here it is known that triangles are the only local maximizers, as shown by Saroglou \cite{sar10}.
 In other words, every local maximizer $K \in \mathcal{K}_{o}^2$ of $K\mapsto L_K$ satisfies

 In this sense, Theorem \ref{thm_minkowski_summands} already fails to be optimal in the plane.
-In dimensions $n \geq 3$, no local maximizers seem to be known and it even seems to be unknown whether simplices are actually local maximizers.
+In dimensions $n \geq 3$, no local maximizers seem to be known (in particular, it seems to be unknown whether simplices are actually local maximizers).
 Therefore, it is conceivable that every local maximizer $K \in \Kno$ of $K\mapsto L_K$ has an indecomposable polar body $K^\circ$, i.e., it satisfies

 We note in passing that \eqref{eq_improved_bound} would imply Theorem \ref{thm_simplicial_vertex} as well as the analogous result about cubical zonotopes.
 Clearly, the indecomposability of $K^\circ$ would follow if the map $K \mapsto L_{K^\circ}$ were quasi-convex with respect to Minkowski addition.
+But this is false; a counter-example is given by two non-homothetic ellipsoids $E_1$, $E_2$, for which we have

-This natural conjecture, however, turns out be false already in dimension 2.
-Counter-examples can easily be found using integration in exact arithmetic with \texttt{LattE integrale}.
-We note however, that the failure of $K \mapsto L_{K^\circ}$ to be quasi-convex does not imply the existence of decomposable local maximizers -- indeed, such local maximizers do not exist in the planar case even though $K \mapsto L_{K^\circ}$ fails to be quasi-convex in this setting.
-In higher dimensions, of course, the opposite scenario is also conceivable, namely, that there exist decomposable local maximizers.
-For all we know, such local maximizers might even have dimensions of decomposability of order $\Omega(n^2)$.
+We note, however, that the failure of $K \mapsto L_{K^\circ}$ to be quasi-convex does not imply the existence of decomposable local maximizers -- indeed, such local maximizers do not exist in the planar case even though $K \mapsto L_{K^\circ}$ fails to be quasi-convex in this setting.
+In higher dimensions, it is of course conceivable that there exist decomposable local maximizers -- for all we know, such local maximizers might even have dimensions of decomposability of order $\Omega(n^2)$.

-Aside from quantitative improvements to Theorem \ref{thm_minkowski_summands}, a natural line of further thought is to look for analogues in terms of other notions of decomposability, the most obvious candidate being the maximal number of irredundant Minkowski summands of $K$.
+Aside from quantitative improvements to Theorem \ref{thm_minkowski_summands}, a natural line of further thought is to look for analogues in terms of other notions of decomposability, the most obvious candidate being the Minkowski decomposability of $K$.
 It is by no means clear how the proof strategy from Section \ref{sect_minkowski_decomposability} might be adapted to this problem, and the representation in terms of support functions seems to be less suited for the task of computing the integrals at hand.
-As in the polar case, it is natural to ask whether $K \mapsto L_{K}$ might be quasi-convex with respect to Minkowski addition, and again, the answer is negative, even in the planar case, as one readily verifies using \texttt{LattE integrale}.
-Nevertheless, it is an interesting question whether local maximizers of $K\mapsto L_K$ can be Minkowski decomposable, and if so, what the maximal number of irredundant summands might be.
+As in the polar case, it is natural to ask whether $K \mapsto L_{K}$ might be quasi-convex with respect to Minkowski addition, and again, the answer is negative, as witnessed by the example of two non-homothetic ellipsoids $E_1$, $E_2$.
+Nevertheless, it is an interesting question whether local maximizers of $K\mapsto L_K$ can be Minkowski decomposable, and if so, what the maximal dimension of decomposability might be.